mischakolbe/ncloth_ui/README.md

 I won't find the time to finish this, so by making this generally available maybe some code snippets can help others.

-Disclaimer: Since this is an unfinished tool, the scripts are by no means well maintained(!) :)
+Disclaimer: Since this is an unfinished tool, the scripts are by no means well maintained(!)
+Edit: Yeah, the code is really quite awful...
+Sorry about that :)